amaliak/mexBBFMM3D_easy/README.md

 When run in TestingMode (TestingMode = 1), the output will give a relative error that compares the accuracy of BBFMM3D with the direct multiplication of Q*H. The screen printout is the same as in example1 above.

+###RandSVD: Overview

+Randomized singular value decomposition is a fast alternative to SVD for large matrices.
+The randomized SVD algorithm involves the multiplication of the covariance matrix to be decomposed with random vectors.
+Performing this multiplication directly can be infeasible for large covariance matrices.
+The function `./RandSVDBBF3D.m` provided here uses BBFMM3D to perform the multiplications required in randSVD.
+For this reason, it can only be used to perform randSVD for kernels that are comparible with BBFMM3D (see Appendix).
+The function `RandSVD.m` performs randomized SVD with direct multiplications, and can be used to decompose any matrix, but is very computationally expensive for large matrices.

+###Quick start quide for randSVD with direct multiplication.

+###Quick start quide for randSVD with BBFMM3D.

+`[U,S,V] = RandomizedCondSVDFMM(m,N,a,Kernel,Corlength)`

 ### APPENDIX<a name="ref_app"></a>

 __Kernel Options__